abel-bernabeu/autoencoder/README.md

 ## Compiled dataset

-The dataset used in the following experiments is based on VoxCeleb2.
+The dataset used in the compression experiments is based on VoxCeleb2.
 The VoxCeleb2 dataset contains 224x244 sized videos of human faces.
 The videos are organized in four levels of directories: